electricjones/electricjones.github.io/hra.md

 ### Oglethorpe
 - All dogs at OGL are Level 2, 3, or 4.
 - Volunteers can work in ANY and ALL of the areas where there are dogs.
-You can work with any dog you are qualified for.
-- The Small Training Room is for *Humane Hold** volunteers only.
-Do not enter unless an HH volunteer.
 - The front Lobby and Cat Room are clean zones.
 DO NOT enter once you have been in an EXPOSED zone.
 - There are **temporarily** dogs on the Bridge.
 Take them out through managers area, NOT the front lobby.